worksasintended/klipper_linear_movement_analysis/README.md

 ```~/klippy-env/bin/pip install -v matplotlib```
 This will take a couple of minutes to run through and create some load on the rpi.
 Don't do this while printing.

-Move the file `linear_movement_vibrations.py` (you can find it here in this repo) into the `klippy/extensions` to install the extension.
+Move the file `linear_movement_vibrations.py` (you can find it here in this repo) into the `klippy/extras` directory to install the extension.

 Add the section `[linear_movement_vibrations]` to your `printer.cfg`
 Example configuration: